-Young Christchurch mum with cancer given months to live after failed diagnoses
+Young Canterbury mum with cancer given months to live after failed diagnoses

 Doctors initially thought her symptoms were isolated to her kidneys or high blood pressure.

-After explaining the situation to staff at the gynaecological ward, at Christchurch Women's hospital, a complaint was made on her behalf to the Health and Disability Commissioner.
+After explaining the situation to staff at the gynaecological ward, at Christchurch Women's, a complaint was made on her behalf to the Health and Disability Commissioner.

-The investigation is ongoing, she says.
+The investigation is ongoing, she said.

-Hayley wonders if her life would have been different if she saw her first doctor, she'd been seeing for years, but that doctor had retired four months earlier.
+Beaumont now wonders if her life would have been different if she saw her first doctor, who she'd been seeing for years, but who had retired four months earlier.

-She doesn't have energy to focus on what happened and just wants to concentrate on what's worthwhile in her life.

-That includes spending as much time as possible with her 11-year-old daughter Abbey.
+For now though, energy levels are low and she wants to enjoy what time she has left.

-Before her diagnosis, Hayley had been working as a pre-school reliever, but she's had to give that up.
+Before her diagnosis, Beaumont had been working as a pre-school reliever, but she's had to give that up.

-Hayley is on pain medication and finished her second round of intensive chemotherapy a day before this interview.
+She's now on pain medication and finished her second round of intensive chemotherapy this week.

-Her voice is tired, and she's exhausted from the treatment, which she hopes will prolong her life.
+She's exhausted from the treatment, which she hopes will prolong her life.

-She says the side effects include numb fingers, weak leg muscles, and she's just started losing her hair.
+But there are side effects - numb fingers, weak leg muscles, and more recently, hair loss.

-The side effects lasts four or five days, but Hayley says it's manageable given treatment is once every three weeks.

-Hayley has been given between six months and two years to live.
-She says after her third chemotherapy treatment, doctors will be able to decide if it's worth continuing.
+Beaumont was given between six months and two years to live.
+She says after her third chemotherapy treatment, doctors would be able to decide if it was worth continuing.

 A Givealittle page has been set up for Hayley and her family, but what's most important is getting her message out to the public.